 21. The importance of good lighting and mirrors

-Lighting is everything!
+When considering how to become a drag queen or king, it's easy to focus just on oneself.
+But lighting is everything!
 Good lighting will make applying your makeup easier.
 Bright, natural light will show you exactly how you'll look once you step out the door.
 There are lots of makeup mirrors available with stands and built-in lights so check them out online.

 22. How to prime your skin for makeup

 The more you take care of your skin day-to-day, the better it will look in makeup.
 Using primer helps to gently smooth the surface, hiding pores and small details, and making your makeup application literally go more smoothly.

 23. How to color correct (beard; dark circles; spots)

 Dark circles?
 Balance out that blue with some orange.
 Redness?
 Try some green.
 If you see a shadow where your beard, moustache or body hair would usually be, color correcting before applying your makeup will help to hide it.
 Researching the color wheel, and the effect of combining colors will help here.